 The new PM510 S3 continues that lineage.
 Rogers says the design follows the same engineering principles that shaped the BBC’s monitoring systems, prioritising neutral tonal balance and controlled performance across the frequency range.

-At the heart of the speaker is a 12-inch long-throw woofer, intended to deliver substantial low-frequency extension while maintaining clarity through the mid-bass region.
-High frequencies are handled by a 34 mm soft-dome tweeter with phase correction, designed to provide smooth response and consistent dispersion.
+At the heart of the speaker is a 305 mm lightweight PVC cone woofer with twin rear suspension to minimise high transient distortion, intended to deliver substantial low-frequency extension while maintaining clarity through the mid-bass region.
+High frequencies are handled by a 34 mm silk-dome tweeter with phase correction, designed to provide smooth response and consistent dispersion.

 Integration between the two drive units is handled by an 18-element crossover network employing third-order filtering for both woofer and tweeter.
-The crossover is set at 2.6 kHz, which Rogers says helps maintain phase alignment and coherence between the drivers while preserving the tonal balance associated with classic BBC monitor designs.
+The crossover is set at 2.6 kHz, which Rogers says helps maintain phase alignment and coherence between the drivers while preserving the tonal balance across its claimed 45 Hz - 20 kHz (+/- 3dB) frequency range.
+Sensitivity is rated at 93dB/3.87V/1m.

 BBC-Inspired Cabinet Construction

-The PM510 S3 enclosure follows the traditional thin-wall, damped cabinet construction long associated with BBC loudspeaker engineering.
+The 760×460×400 mm [HxWxD] enclosure is made from 12 mm Baltic birch plywood with real wood veneer and follows the traditional thin-wall, damped cabinet construction long associated with BBC loudspeaker engineering.
+This is finished with a Tygan grille.

 Rather than relying on thick, highly rigid panels, the BBC approach used relatively thin cabinet walls combined with controlled damping to dissipate vibrational energy.
 The aim was to minimise cabinet colouration and allow the drivers to reproduce sound with greater neutrality, a philosophy that defined many classic British monitor designs.

-The PM510 S3 cabinet is constructed from Baltic birch plywood, chosen for its uniform density and stable resonance characteristics.
+Baltic birch plywood is chosen for its uniform density and stable resonance characteristics.
 Rogers says the material offers a balance between rigidity and controlled flex, helping the enclosure maintain acoustic stability even at higher listening levels.

 The exterior is finished in real wood veneers, reflecting the company’s traditional approach to cabinet craftsmanship.
 The front baffle is also formed from Baltic birch to maintain consistent material properties throughout the enclosure.